-The initial site visit team is required to come to standard findings for each Common Standard and program standard Program Standard and to recommend an accreditation status to the COA.
+The initial site visit team is required to come to standard findings for each Common Standard and program standardProgram Standard and to recommend an accreditation status to the COA.
 Sometimes, the team identifies one or more elements of a standard that are not met while the rest of the standard is met.
 Depending on the centrality of that element to providing strong preparation for educators, the standard can be found to be Met, Met with Concerns, or Not Met.
-Once the standards findings are decided, the team is guided by Table 12 in Chapter NineEight of the Accreditation Handbook to develop an accreditation recommendation and, if appropriate, draft stipulations.
+Once the standards findings are decided, the team is guided by Table +2 in Chapter NineEight of the Accreditation Handbook to develop an accreditation recommendation and, if appropriate, draft stipulations.
 The stipulations might include the recommendation that quarterly progress reports, a report after one year, and/or a revisit are appropriate.
-If there are significant standard findings that prevent the COA from granting full accreditation to the institution, the actions that must be taken by the institution are identified as stipulations.
+If there are significant standard findings that prevent the COA from granting full accreditations.
 Stipulations describe the specific actions an institution must take to remove a finding that prevents the institution from gaining full accreditation.